The symplectic geometry of closed equilateral random walks in 3-space: Toric symplectic structure on random walks or polygonal ``arms.'' Toric symplectic structure on random walks or polygonal ``arms''

-\begin{proof} The total curvature of a polygon is just the sum of the turning angles, so the expected total curvature of an $n$-gon is simply $n$ times the expected value of the turning angle $\theta(\vec{e}_i, \vec{e}_{i+1})$ between any pair $(\vec{e}_i,\vec{e}_{i+1})$ of consecutive edges.
+\begin{pf*}{Proof of Theorem~ \ref{thmexpectedtotalcurvature}} The total curvature of a polygon is just the sum of the turning angles, so the expected total curvature of an $n$-gon is simply $n$ times the expected value of the turning angle $\theta(\vec{e}_i, \vec {e}_{i+1})$ between any pair $(\vec{e}_i,\vec{e}_{i+1})$ of consecutive edges.
 In other words,

-where $P(\vec{e}_i,\vec{e}_{i+1}) \dVol_{\vec{e}_i}\dVol_{\vec{e}_{i+1}}$ is the joint distribution of the pair of edges.
+where $P(\vec{e}_i,\vec{e}_{i+1}) \,\mathrm{dVol}_{\vec {e}_i}\,\mathrm{dVol}_{\vec {e}_{i+1}}$ is the joint distribution of the pair of edges.

 The edges $\vec{e}_i, \vec{e}_{i+1}$ are chosen uniformly from the unit sphere subject to the constraint that the remaining $n-2$ edges must connect the head of $\vec{e}_{i+1}$ to the tail of $\vec{e}_i$.
 In other words,